jgraham909/revmgo/README.md

     module.revmgo = github.com/jgraham909/revmgo

+Additional settings can be configured via the following directives

+#### revmgo.dial

+Please review the documentation at [mgo.Session.Dial()](http://godoc.org/labix.org/v2/mgo#Dial) for information on the syntax and valid settings.

+#### revmgo.method

+This can be one of 'clone', 'copy', 'new'.
+See [mgo.Session.New()](http://godoc.org/labix.org/v2/mgo#Session.New) for more information.

+### init.go

+Then in your init.go include the following

+    revel.OnAppStart(revmgo.Init)

 ### Embedding the controller

 In any controller you want to have mongo connectivity you must include the MongoController.

 Add the following import line in source files that will embed MongoController.
-Note that we alias the import to 'm' since both the controller source file and the MongoController have package 'controllers'.

-    m "github.com/jgraham909/revmgo/app/controllers"
+     "github.com/jgraham909/revmgo"

 Embed the MongoController on your custom controller;

     type Application struct {
   		*revel.Controller
-        m.MongoController
+      revmgo.MongoController
   		// Other fields
   	}